MicrosoftDocs/WSL/WSL/networking.md

 ![Connect to NodeJS server with Edge](media/wsl2-network-w2l.jpg)

 The IP address of the Linux host VM does not persist across sessions and across Linux distributions.
-However using a [Docker container](./tutorials/wsl-containers.md), you can map Linux port 80 to, for example, host port 8080 in order to maintain an IP address that will persist after restarting your machine.

 ## Accessing Windows networking apps from Linux (host IP)